DEIA Consulting & Training

 Physical Space Evaluation

-Using trauma informed practices and universal design principles RAPID can examine your workplace environment going beyond code and focusing on barriers, usability and the functionality of space.
+Using trauma-informed practices and universal design principles, RAPID can examine your workplace environment, going beyond code and focusing on barriers, usability and the functionality of space.
 We then identify ways to improve accessibility for all individuals and provide recommendations for remediation.

 Digital Evaluation and Remediation

-Given to the increasing rate at which digital technology is being utilize in the workplace, it is important to make sure that any new piece of technology or software can be used by any employee.
+Given to the increasing rate at which digital technology is being utilized in the workplace, it is important to make sure that any new piece of technology or software can be used by any employee.
 RAPID can conduct a full review of your digital devices, and help ensure that they are all accessible.
 We are also able to consult prior to any major purchasing decisions, to ensure that you are not unintentionally excluding current or potential employees from accessing technology.

 Would you appreciate assistance on projects such as HR interview panels, program development, policy evaluation, event consultation, developing best practices, or creating accessible inclusive places?
 Consulting is our specialty and we have a wide range of expertise to support your employees, managers, and teams.
 We invite you to utilize our vast background of knowledge in any way you see fit.

-Training Courses and Facilitation
+DEIA Training Courses and Facilitation